insanecoding/panel-with-undo/README.md

 ## Test task for Netrika company

-One simple page with multiple input fields having undo operation.
+One simple page with panel, multiple input fields and remove/restore operation.

-No limits to number of fields and no redux-undo dependency, as the task is more specific.
-Instead, one extra property 'oldText' was simply added to each object
+## Tech stack
+* React + Redux
+* ImmutableJS to manipulate state
+* React-Bootstrap css framework
+* Bundle with Webpack
+* Project based on "create-react-app", well-known boilerplate.
+* logger middleware for convenience

+I tried to use Redux-undo for that task, but it slightly differs from general case, so simpler solution was found, without this dependency